 Epidemics occur when infectious disease becomes widespread in a community or certain area.
-An example is the 2003 Severe Acute Respiratory Syndrome (SARS) epidemic.
+An example is the 2003 Severe Acute Respiratory Syndrome (SARS) epidemic or the ongoing COVID-19 pandemic.
 In conjunction with our campus partners, School of Medicine personnel are continually monitoring potential epidemic threats that could impact our faculty, staff and students.

 Influenza (flu) is a potentially serious illness that affects the Washington University community every year.
 It is a contagious respiratory illness that typically cycles annually, with a peak in January or February.
 Symptoms of the flu include fever, cough, sore throat, body aches and headache.
 A pandemic flu is a global outbreak, typically of new flu strands, which can spread rapidly, causing overloaded healthcare systems, inadequate medical supplies and a disrupted economy.
 Such outbreaks can have significant impacts on WashU operations.

 - Keep at least 2 weeks of food and water on hand.
 Supplies may run low at stores.